- When Should I Get My Dachshund Fixed?

 As you wait for the sutures to be removed or as they dissolve, you need to keep your Dachshund’s activity level at a minimum for the first week and a half while they heal because you do not want them to stretch or tear open the wound.
 It might be hard to keep your dog’s activity level down but do your best to not get them overly excited while they are healing.

-You might wonder how you can keep your dog from getting an infection after the surgery and the truth is, the best thing that you can do to ensure their recovery is fast and effective is to leave your Dachshund’s cone on them if the vet gives them one.
-Even if your dog seems sad or destructive it is important that you keep the cone on so that it can help to prevent infection because of them licking the wound.
+You might wonder how you can keep your dog from getting an infection after the surgery and the truth is, the best thing that you can do to ensure their recovery is fast and effective is to leave your Dachshund’s cone on them if the vet gives them one or use a baby’s onsite to cover the incision site.

 Debunking Spaying and Neutering Myths